Frequently Asked Questions

-Sorry, no. We sometimes are asked to give allowances for people who refill swimming pools after pool maintenance, but our policy is to charge for the amount of water used regardless of the purpose.
+Our policy is to charge for the amount of water used regardless of the purpose.
 Because wastewater charges are calculated based upon your metered water use, you may be eligible for an partial allowance for the wastewater charges associated with a pool filling.
-Contact the Utilities Call Center at (813) 274-8811, option #3 for more information.
+Contact the Utilities Call Center at (813) 274-8811 for more information.

 When emptying your pool, remember that local ordinances prohibit disposal of any pollutants (including chlorinated pool discharge) to the storm sewer.
 Contact the Stormwater Division at (813) 274-3101 for proper disposal procedures.

 We sometimes are asked to give adjustments for people who irrigate to establish new sod or other plant materials, but our policy is to charge for the amount of water used regardless of the purpose.

 City of Tampa utility departments are governed by City Ordinances, which are passed by City Council and approved by the Mayor of the City of Tampa.
 These ordinances state specifically the rates to be charged for all utility services.
-They also set forth the various service charges that you may be billed for service turn on, meter test fee, and other miscellaneous fees.
+They also set forth the various charges and fees for a variety of services associated with your utility services.

 To assist the reader, please keep the meter box free of garbage cans, boxes, piles of yard waste, or parked vehicles.
 It is against Tampa City Code to cause a meter to be inaccessible.
-Please do not install fences or plant trees or shrubs that restrict access to your meter or they may need to be removed.
+Please do not install fences or plant trees or shrubs that restrict access to your meter.
+They may need to be removed.

-As soon as you know when you want to discontinue service, call (813) 274-8811, option #3, and let us know so that we can arrange to take the account out of your name.
-Do not depend on the next occupant to sign up for service and relieve you of your liability.
-If you wish, you may fill out the Stop Service E-mail Form, or fax your request to (813) 274-8430.
+As soon as you know when you want to discontinue service, complete an online Stop Service request, fax your request to (813) 274-8430 or call (813) 274-8811 to let us know so that we can arrange to take the account out of your name.
+Do not depend on the next occupant to sign up for service and relieve you of your liability. .